HasanYousef/OOP-course-projects/LodeRunner/README.txt

 	Hasan Yousef  322309220

 about the program:
-	This program is about a classic game that call Lode Runner its a 2D puzzle platform video game the player start on a map that have a Ladder and Rope the player have to collect all the coins that we have on the map to get to the next level but this is not that easy because the player will get chasing by the enemies every time the player get hit from the enemy the health of the player will will get low and there are a number
+	This program is about a classic game that call Lode Runner it's a 2D platformer video game, the player start on a map that have a Ladder and Rope the player have to collect all the coins that we have on the map to get to the next level but this is not that easy because the player will get chasing by the enemies every time the player get hit from the enemy the health of the player will will get low and there are a number